elasticpath/react-pwa-reference-storefront/documentation/extending.md

 ---------------------
 This tutorial walks you through the process of creating a REACT Reference Storefront module.
-The basics concepts of how a module works are described in the section above, [Module Basics](#module-basics) Please reference this section when building your modules.
+The basics concepts of how a module works are described in the section above, [Module Basics](#module-basics) Reference this section when building your modules.

 To Create a New Module:

-1. Create a new folder for your module in `public/modules`
+1. Create a new folder for your module in `public/modules`.
 2. Copy `tmpl.controller.js`, `tmpl.models.js`, `tmpl.templates.html`, and `tmpl.views.js` from `public/modules/_templates` and paste them into your new module's folder.
 3. Rename your new module's files to the name of your module.
 4. Define your modules is `public/main.js`, so RequireJS can handle and load your module when required.